shalatan/EntertainmentApp/README.md

 </p>

 <p align="center">
-Movies Hex is a movie guide which recommends trending and upcoming movies and more information about them like rating, overview, cast, posters (which can be directly used as wallpapers).
+Movies Hex is a movie guide app built using TMDB API, shows latest and trending movies, and all the information related to them like Synopsis, Rating, Cast, Posters, Trailers, Similar Movies etc.
 <br>
-Movies hex also supports creation of watchlists like 'Watch Later Movies' and 'Watched Movies'
+Users can also mark movies as Watch-Later or Watched with the rating, which is stored locally and used to Recommend Movies based on those ratings.
 </p>
 </br>